vippsas/vipps-developers/contact.md

 The Integration email address is: integration@vipps.no

 (You can also [use the web interface](https://vippsas.atlassian.net/servicedesk/customer/portal/2))

+## Can I call you?

+No, we do not have a phone number for Integration, and we do not have the capacity to help 1:1 on phone, sorry.
+Most cases involve information that needs to be in written form, such as ids, API requests/responses, etc. We do sometimes set up Slack channels for customers, so you can request that if you expect to be contacting us a lot.

 ## Keep your colleagues up to date